Gyrineum hirasei

 Gyrineum hirasei is a species of predatory sea snail, a marine gastropod mollusk in the family Cymatiidae.
+Initially described under the name Biplex hirasei, it has been since reclassified into the genus Gyrineum.

 Description

-The length of the shell varies between 14 mm and 38 mm.
+The length of the Gyrineum hirasei varies between 14 mm and 38 mm.
+It exhibits the charachteristic features of the Cymatiidae family, including a robust structure and distinct sculpturing.
+The shell's coloration and specific morphological details align with other members of its genus, through comprehensive descriptions are limited.

 Distribution

 This species occurs in the Indo-Pacific from South Africa to Japan.